 Let go of stresses, and maximise your family’s summer smiles!

-When I look back at summers with my own son when he was young, I realise how much quality time I missed with him for several reasons including;
+When I look back at summers with my own son when he was young, I realise how much quality time I missed with him for a few reasons including;

-Not having a plan for the day or planned time together (which was great for us some days in our pyjamas, just doing what we wanted, but not for long periods as we both needed some structure and connection time).
+Not having a plan for the day or planned time together.
+Pyjama days were great fun, just doing what we wanted, but we also both needed some structure at other times.

 Feeling annoyed having to do stuff that we didn’t want to do! (e.g. I wanted to be outdoors, he wanted to be indoors!).